GenesisEducationKyiv/software-engineering-school-5-0-Bogdan-Zinovij/docs/SDD.md

 ---

-# 10. Перевірка функціональності
+# 10. Functionality Testing

-#### 1. Юніт-тести
+#### 1. Unit Tests

-- Тестування сервісів `SubscriptionService` і `WeatherService`
+- Testing of `SubscriptionService` and `WeatherService` services
-- Моки: `WeatherRepository`, `SubscriptionRepository`, `MailerService`, `HttpService`
+- Mocks: `WeatherRepository`, `SubscriptionRepository`, `MailerService`, `HttpService`
-- Покривається логіка:
+- Covered logic:

-  - успішні кейси виконання;
+  - successful execution cases;
-  - генерація токену;
+  - token generation;
-  - відмова при дублюванні підписки;
+  - refusal upon duplicate subscription;
-  - надсилання листів.
+  - sending emails.

-#### 2. Інтеграційні тести (ручні)
+#### 2. Integration Tests (Manual)

-- Всі API тестуються через Postman:
+- All APIs are tested via Postman:

-  - `POST /subscription/subscribe` — очікується 200 або 409;
+  - `POST /subscription/subscribe` — expected 200 or 409;
-  - `GET /subscription/confirm/:token` — підтвердження в БД;
+  - `GET /subscription/confirm/:token` — confirmation in the DB;
-  - `GET /subscription/unsubscribe/:token` — запис видаляється;
+  - `GET /subscription/unsubscribe/:token` — record is deleted;
-  - `GET /weather?city=Lviv` — отримується кешована або нова погода.
+  - `GET /weather?city=Lviv` — cached or new weather is retrieved.

 #### 3. Swagger UI

-- Всі маршрути підняті з документацією `@nestjs/swagger`
+- All routes are exposed with documentation via `@nestjs/swagger`
-- У Swagger можна перевірити валідацію DTO, помилки 400, 409, 404
+- In Swagger, you can check DTO validation, 400, 409, 404 errors

 ---

-# 11. Можливі покращення
+# 11. Possible Improvements

-## 1. Додавання Load Balancer для масштабування
+## 1. Adding a Load Balancer for Scaling

-У разі росту трафіку, доцільно буде використати балансувальник навантаження (NGINX або AWS ALB). Переваги:
+In case of traffic growth, it would be advisable to use a load balancer (NGINX or AWS ALB).
+Benefits:

-- можна розподілити навантаження на кілька інстансів
+- load can be distributed across multiple instances
-- покращиться fault tolerance
+- fault tolerance will improve
-- буде зменшено час відповіді при пікових навантаженнях
+- response time during peak loads will be reduced

-## 2. Перенесення email-розсилок у чергу через BullMQ або RabbitMQ
+## 2. Moving email distribution to a queue via BullMQ or RabbitMQ

-На ранньому етапі прокту email надсилаються синхронно, що затримує відповіді. Використання черги дозволить:
+At an early stage of the project, emails are sent synchronously, which delays responses.
+Using a queue will allow:

-- розділити процес формування відповіді API та відправку листа
+- separation of the API response generation process and email sending
-- масштабувати email-воркери окремо від основного додатку
+- scaling email workers independently from the main application
-- зменшить ризик помилок під час розсилки
+- reducing the risk of errors during distribution

 ---

-## Рев’ю
+## Review

-- [x] Богдан Зіновий
+- [x] Bohdan Zinovyi
-- [ ] Микола
+- [ ] Mykola
-- [ ] Богдан
+- [ ] Bohdan
-- [ ] Іван
+- [ ] Ivan

 ---

-## Дедлайн
+## Deadline

-Дедлайн для узгодження та фіналізації дизайн-документа: 10:00 09/06/2025
+Deadline for approval and finalization of the design document: 10:00 09/06/2025